This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy,

 Title: This Is How It Ends

 Author: Eva Dolan

 Ella and Molly are activists.
 Ella is young and new to the activist community, whereas Molly is older and has been involved with the activist community for years.
 They are both living in a building that is evicting the tenants, and most tenants have already left.
 After a rooftop party, Molly receives a call from Ella to come help her.
 When Molly arrives, there is a dead man in Ella’s apartment.
 Due to the women’s backgrounds, they don’t think the police will believe they’re innocent, so they opt to dispose of his body and not report his death.
 As time progresses, mistrust grows between the two women.

-I received a copy of this book from Bloomsbury and Netgalley in exchange for an honest review.
+I received a digital copy of this book from the publisher via NetGalley in exchange for an honest review.